cathcart/Next-top-analyst/README.md

 In the following sections I outline the steps I performed to solve this problem.
 I present the calculated location of Zalando’s next top analyst, along with plots of the individual probability density functions as well as the joint probability density function.
-Finally I’ve attached the python code I used to perform the calculations and generate the plots required.

 Get background image
 --------------------